-The NCMETS grant is designed to produce quantifiable results in the student population that it serves.
+The NCMTS grant is designed to produce quantifiable results in the student population that it serves.
 All programming will be aimed at accomplishing the following goals:

 1. Secondary School Persistence: Non-seniors will complete each grade and re-enter school the next year in the appropriate grade.

 2. Secondary School Graduation: Seniors will complete high school with regular high school diplomas in the standard number of years